• Skip to primary navigation

 Dump cakes are so uncomplicated that you don’t even need to mix the ingredients together.
 In fact, when dump cakes started rising in popularity in the late 60s, some home bakers were so completely confused by the lack of mixing that they wrote to the recipe publishers to say they thought the recipe had been printed incorrectly!
 On top of the simple preparation method, you only need five ingredients to make this delicious dessert.
 The result is something that is more similar in taste and texture to a cobbler than a cake.

 I’ve made this recipe with my niece and nephew a number of times, and they get a kick out of dumping the ingredients into a baking dish.
-But its simplicity also means it’s the perfect recipe for when you’re in a rush and still want to make something to serve for dessert, especially for a crowd.
+But its simplicity also means it’s the perfect recipe for when I’m in a rush and still want to make something to serve for dessert, especially for a crowd.
 Kids and adults alike will love it, especially served with a scoop of vanilla ice cream or whipped cream on the side.

 Is Pineapple Dump Cake Healthy?